When it comes to loving someone with anxiety, you need a lot of love, patience and understanding.

 Thankfully there are tons of great books about anxiety.
 Reading these will show you how to help someone with anxiety.

-You might want to read the critically acclaimed (and totally brilliant) The Anxiety and Phobia Workbook.
+You might want to read the critically acclaimed (and totally brilliant) The Anxiety and Phobia Workbook [AMAZON].

-- Suggest that they follow positive social media pages
+25. Suggest that people with anxiety follow positive social media pages

 Social media is all the rage.
 And a lot social media pages make for really great positivity coaches.